phalcon/documentation/docs/db-models-transactions.md

 ## Exceptions
 Any exceptions thrown in the Logger component will be of type [Phalcon\Mvc\Model\Transaction\Exception][mvc-model-transaction-exception] or [Phalcon\Mvc\Model\Transaction\Failed][mvc-model-transaction-failed].
 You can use these exceptions to selectively catch exceptions thrown only from this component.

-Additionally, you can throw an exception if the rollback was not successful, by using the `throwRollbackException(true)` method.
+Additionally you can throw an exception if the rollback was not successful, by using the `throwRollbackException(true)` method.

 ```php